jonleivent/wayland-proxy-clipname/README.md

 Note that this development is on the `Eio` branch only.
 XWayland clients have not been tested yet.

+This is a very preliminary WIP (work in progress), so no issues/discussions/etc. yet.

 Otherwise, `wayland-proxy-virtwl`'s README mostly applies, with `clipname` substituted for `virtwl`:

 `wayland-proxy-virtwl`'s README: